 Deuteronomy 6:4 “Hear, O Israel!
 The LORD is our God, the LORD is one!”
 (The Shema)

 The Monotheism here is combined with a compound unity of God being one.
 In other words God is one, but not literally in number but in substance.
 The Hebrew word here is the word ‘Echad’ which means compound unity and an absolute.
 The Scriptures have this Hebrew word ‘one’ which is ‘Echad’ and is used in other Scriptures in reference to a unity.
 For example you find the word ‘Echad’ in: Genesis 1:5 (morning and evening one day) & 2:24 (man and woman become one flesh), Ezekiel 37:17. (two sticks are one) Another Hebrew word for one is ‘Yachid’ which means one in number.
 ‘Yachid’ is used differently in the Scriptures than ‘Echad.’
-For example: Genesis 22:2 & 12, Judges 11:34, and Psalms 22:21.
+For example: Genesis 22:2 & 12, Judges 11:34.
 These Scriptures address the issue of ‘one’ being of number not of unity.
 Clearly Deuteronomy 6:4 is not teaching the absolute of God being one in personage, because if that was so than Moses would of used ‘Yachid’ not ‘Echad’.

 The Tri-Unity of God – God Identified as three Distinct Persons

 The New Testament reveals the truth of God being three distinct persons in the one God.
 Remember the Old Testament is to be understood through revelations of the New Testament.
 The New Testament gives the clear understanding of who God is.